ScreenPressor

 Codec

 A codec means compressor/decompressor and is not a standalone application but a component used by other applications.
-After installing ScreenPressor you won't see new icons on desktop or start menu but you'll see it in the codecs list in all your video capture and editing apps.
+After installation, ScreenPressor is easily found in the codecs list available from all of your video capture and editing apps.
+Do not expect new icons to appear on a desktop or start menu (because, as mentioned above, video codec is not a separate program).

-To capture screen with ScreenPressor you may use Camtasia, CamStudio (free), HyperCam or other programs.
-Read more: how to record screen in CamStudio, using ScreenPressor in Camtasia.
+To create highly compressed screencasts with ScreenPressor you may use CamStudio (free), HyperCam or other video capture applications.
+Read more in tutorials section: how to record screen in CamStudio.

-If you already have some captured video you can make its file size smaller by recompressing it without quality loss with ScreenPressor using VirtualDub (free).
-How to recompress video.
+If you already have some captured video you can make its file size smaller by recompressing it without quality loss with ScreenPressor using for example VirtualDub (free).
+Read a step-by-step instruction on how to recompress video.

-Since version 1.1 there is a simple way to open codec settings directly: just run "\Program Files\ScreenPressor\spconfig.exe"
+ScreenPressor version 1.1 and higher allow for a simple way to open codec settings directly: just run "\Program Files\ScreenPressor\spconfig.exe"

 Compression